Skip to main content

 The RAA’s Science Advisory Council (SAC) assesses project proposals in the context of RAA’s long-term research interests and with consideration of the interests and participation of Indigenous communities, sustainable research outcomes and the wider academic discourse.

-RAA provides seed funding for approved ‘first stage’ projects particularly if the research has potential to become an Australian Research Council (ARC) Linkage Project with academic partners.
-RAA will then consider funding ‘stage two’ to support an ARC grant application.
-Selected projects are anticipated to deliver results that will inform both policies and practical measures, leading to better protection of Kimberley rock art.
+Selected projects are anticipated to deliver results that will inform both policies and practical measures, including measures to find an optimum balance between access and conservation, leading to better protection of Australian rock art and rock art sites.
 Findings also contribute to measures to find an optimum balance between access and conservation, which is increasingly becoming an issue in the management of rock art sites.

 YOU CAN MAKE A DIFFERENCE!